liz-seero/liz-seero/README.md

 ### Hi there 👋
+### I am a recent graduate based on the East Coast.
+I have uploaded some websites, including my personal site and my Senior Thesis project.

 <!--
 **liz-seero/liz-seero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.